Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Introduction

-In early work on community detection in multilayer networks, Mucha et al.\ derived a generalization of modularity optimization for a type of multilayer network known as a ``multislice" network \cite{mucha10multiplex}.
-They used it to detect communities that change over time, encompass multiple types of social relationships, or include multiple values of a resolution parameter.
-Yang et al.\ introduced a discrete-membership SBM with time-evolving communities and parameters for block-to-block activity that are fixed over time \cite{yang2011dsbm}.
-Both \cite{xu2014dsbm} and \cite{matias2017dynsbm} proposed related models (for unweighted (i.e., binary) and weighted networks, respectively), but they relaxed the assumption of fixed block-to-block activity parameters.
-Similar in spirit, Zhang et al. developed a time-dependent model with degree correction in which nodes are allowed to switch between blocks which are described by a continuous-time Markov chain \cite{zhang2017random}.
+The SBMs that we introduce have parameters that describe block-to-block activity that are distinct for a given period of time; however, block-membership (i.e., community-membership) parameters are fixed across all time periods.
+Most related SBMs that have been introduced differ in one or both of these conditions.
+Yang et al. \cite{yang2011dsbm} introduced a discrete-membership SBM in which the parameters for block-to-block activity are fixed over time but block memberships evolve over time.
+Xu and Hero \cite{xu2014dsbm} and Matias et al. \cite{matias2017dynsbm} proposed related models (for unweighted and weighted networks, respectively).
+However, unlike the model in Yang et al., their models do not fix block-to-block activity parameters over time.
+Zhang et al. developed a time-dependent block model with degree correction in which block membership does not change over time and the edge dynamics are described by a continuous-time Markov process, such that edges are added or removed between block pairs at constant rates over time \cite{zhang2017random}.
 Mixed-membership SBMs with time-evolving communities have also been developed \cite{xing2010dmsbm, ho2011dmsbm}.
-See \cite{rossetti2018dynamicsurvey} for a survey of community-detection methods for time-dependent networks.
-Based on the classification scheme in that paper, our methods belong to the class with ``fixed memberships, evolving properties''.
+See Rossetti and Cazabet for a survey of community-detection methods for time-dependent networks \cite{rossetti2018dynamicsurvey}.